WPoelman/typ-div-survey/README.md

 # typ-div

-Data and code for the preprint "What is 'Typological Diversity' in NLP?" by Esther Ploeger, [Wessel Poelman](https://wesselpoelman.nl/), [Miryam de Lhoneux](https://people.cs.kuleuven.be/~miryam.delhoneux/) and [Johannes Bjerva](https://bjerva.github.io/).
+Data and code for the preprint "What is 'Typological Diversity' in NLP?" by [Esther Ploeger](https://twitter.com/EstherPloeger), [Wessel Poelman](https://wesselpoelman.nl/), [Miryam de Lhoneux](https://people.cs.kuleuven.be/~miryam.delhoneux/) and [Johannes Bjerva](https://bjerva.github.io/).

 The preprint can be found here: https://arxiv.org/abs/2402.04222

+## Data Licenses
+- [Grambank](https://grambank.clld.org/) is licensed under a [Creative Commons 4.0 BY International License](https://creativecommons.org/licenses/by/4.0/).
+- [WALS](https://wals.info/) is licensed under a [Creative Commons 4.0 BY International License](https://creativecommons.org/licenses/by/4.0/).
+- [URIEL and `lang2vec`](https://github.com/antonisa/lang2vec) are licensed under a [Creative Commons 4.0 SA-BY International License](https://creativecommons.org/licenses/by-sa/4.0/).

 ## Usage
 Tested with Python 3.11.